jboby93/JavaGameLibrary/README.md

 There are still probably some imperfections and I haven't updated it in a good while, but it's always been a fun little project for me to work on.

 There are 3 feature demos included in the package com.jboby93.jgl_test.

+For a demo of an actual game, check out a prototype used in a group project for a Game Design class I took in college called [Ninja Quest](https://github.com/jboby93/NinjaQuest/)